functional-art/functional-art.github.com/2022/cfp.md

 ### Call for Papers

-After an 2020 online edition restricted to the performance session, the ACM SIGPLAN International Workshop on Functional Art, Music, Modelling and Design (FARM) will also be held online in 2022 but open to all tracks (paper, demo and performance).
-Pursuing its mission, this 9th workshop aims to bring together people who are harnessing functional techniques in the pursuit of creativity and artistic expression.

-FARM encourages submissions from across art, craft, and design, including textiles, visual art, music, 3D sculpture, animation, GUIs, video games, 3D printing and architectural models, choreography, poetry, and even VLSI layouts, GPU configurations, or mechanical engineering designs.
+The ACM SIGPLAN International Workshop on Functional Art, Music, Modelling and Design (FARM) encourages submissions from across art, craft, and design, including textiles, visual art, music, 3D sculpture, animation, GUIs, video games, 3D printing and architectural models, choreography, poetry, and even VLSI layouts, GPU configurations, or mechanical engineering designs.
 Theoretical foundations, language design, implementation issues, and applications in industry or the arts are all within the scope of the workshop.

 In addition to the main workshop, FARM hosts a traditional evening of performances.
 Thus, this call encompasses both papers/demos for the